-Many creative and smart people throughout history have had schizophrenia, such as Russian ballet dancer Vaslav Nijinsky and Nobel Prize-winning mathematician John Nash.
+Many creative and smart people throughout history have had schizophrenia.
 Scientists are even looking into links between genes that may be related to both psychosis and creativity.

 Myth No. 6: If you have schizophrenia, you belong in a mental hospital.
 There was a time when people with mental illnesses were sent to asylums or even prisons.
 But now that experts know more about this disease, fewer people need to be placed in long-term mental health facilities.

 The level of care you need depends on how severe your symptoms are.
-Most people with schizophrenia live independently with family or in supportive housing in the community.
+Many people with schizophrenia live independently, while some live with their family or in supportive housing in their community.
 It’s important to be in close contact with your doctor, and to have support in place to help you continue your treatment as needed.